danielvaughn/legume/src/content/posts/early-freelance-summary.md

-While I was learning how to become a developer, I took on a couple of freelance projects.
+While I was learning how to code, I took on a couple of freelance projects.
+They were built on Wordpress, from scratch using a custom theme.
+I was the sole designer and developer for both sites.

-One was for a photographer in Pennsylvania, the website is called [Studio Luminoso](https://studioluminoso.photography/).
+1. A portfolio website for a photography studio in Philadelphia, called [Studio Luminoso](https://studioluminoso.photography/).
 The current website is not the one I created in 2012.

-The other freelance project was for a church called [The Assemblies of Yahweh](https://assembliesofyahweh.com/).
+2. A website for a church called [The Assemblies of Yahweh](https://assembliesofyahweh.com/).
 As of 2024, they are still using the same site I built in 2012.

-Both sites were built on Wordpress, from scratch using a custom theme.

-The church website required some custom javascript as they used the site for live broadcasts of their services.
+This site required some custom javascript as it was used for live broadcasts of their services.
 I worked with a backend engineer to stream live video from an endpoint for their remote members.